 Beckjord Generating Station

-Walter C. Beckjord Generating Station is a coal-fired power station owned and operated by Duke Energy near New Richmond, Ohio.
+Walter C. Beckjord Generating Station is a retired coal-fired power station owned by Duke Energy near New Richmond, Ohio.

 On July 15, 2011, Duke said it expects to retire all six coal-fired generation units at its Beckjord Generating Station by June 1, 2015, due to the proposed Environmental Protection Agency (EPA)'s Utility Maximum Achievable Control Technology (MACT) rule, which will be finalised in November 2011, and will require coal-fired plants to reduce emissions of particular toxic air pollutants.
 The company said it plans to meet demand by buying electricity on the competitive wholesale market or by constructing or acquiring natural gas-fired combined-cycle generating assets.